Before a Flood

 - If told to evacuate your home, do so immediately.

 - Listen to a battery-operated radio for the latest storm information.

-- Look out for animals, especially snakes.
+- Look out for animals.
 Animals lose their homes in floods, too.

 After a Flood